Danil-Didkovskiy/java-webrtc-screen-sharing/README.md

 # Java Remote Screen Sharing via WebRTC

-This example project demonstrates how to share the entire screen with a single button click in one Java desktop application and observe the result in another using [JxBrowser](https://www.teamdev.com/jxbrowser).
+This example project demonstrates how to share a screen between two Java applications using WebRTC and [JxBrowser](https://www.teamdev.com/jxbrowser).

 ## Description

-This project has two parts.
-The first part is a simple server implementation on Node.js, and the second part is two Java desktop applications representing clients.

-On the server-side, we define the signals by which clients can communicate with the server and how we provide a screen-sharing session.
-For simplicity, we have configured a one-to-one WebRTC connection between two hardcoded clients.

-On the Java side, we create two desktop applications and teach them to communicate with the server.
-So that one application transmits a media stream, and the second displays it.
+The project consists of two parts: a simplistic WebRTC [server](./server) and [client applications](./clients).

+The server is written in Node.js.
+The clients are written in Java and use JxBrowser.

 ## Requirements

-- JDK 8+
+- Java 8+
 - Node.js 16.15.0

 ## Setup